 The honesty factor of a brand is the most precious one for decommoditization, but also the most fragile.

 In order to succeed, it is necessary to be really the best.
-For this reason, I personally admire those business and associations of producers who managed to build up a brand representing very basic products.
+For this reason, I personally admire those businesses and associations of producers who managed to build up a brand representing very basic products.
 These companies are really the masters.

-Just try to build up a very successful brand in order to sell a tomato, an apple or a chestnut.
+Just try to build up a very successful brand in order to sell a tomato, an apple, or a chestnut.